 Students should register during designated registration times.
 Once students have registered for a course or courses, they have incurred a financial commitment which must be met.
-Students can pay their tuition on line by accessing the Student Planning site.
+Students can pay their tuition on line by accessing the View Account and Make Payments tab on Trojan Web Express.